 So, to avoid looking like a fool in your next chat about Cannabis, you did some Googling, and now you find yourself reading this article.
 If that sounds about right, this article is for you.
 In this article, we’ll help you not only learn what terpenes are but will also discuss how they work, and more importantly, how they can benefit you.

-In simplest terms, terpenes are aromatic molecules found in most fruits, plants, and herbs, including cannabis.
+In simplest terms, terpenes are fragrant oils found in most fruits, herbs, and plants.